Movatterモバイル変換

 Chazuke with teapot and garnishes

-This dish first became popular in theHeian period of Japan, when water was most commonly poured over rice,[4] but beginning in theEdo period, tea was often used instead.[5][6]
+This dish first became popular in theHeian period of Japan, when water was most commonly poured over rice,[4] but beginning in theEdo period, green tea (particularlybancha andsencha) became a popular substitute due to its aroma and mildumami flavor.[5][6]

 It is said that the direct ancestor of today's chazuke is a method of eating that was adopted by servants (apprentices) who were employed by merchants at that time so that they could finish their meal very quickly during their work.
 At that time, the servants spent most of their day working, and their meal times were controlled by their superiors, so this form of eating naturally arose.
 Pickles were almost the only side dish that the apprentices were allowed to eat freely in the simple meals, and they were often piled up in huge bowls.
-It is speculated that this was also closely related to the establishment of the food form of chazuke.
 Since there was still no technology to keep cooked rice warm as it is today, chazuke was a convenient way to enjoy cold rice and to finish a meal quickly.
-It was very useful and popular.

 Chazuke withumeboshi (salted plum)